 The biblical and theological basis for character development will be explored with a view to guiding the student in discovering that which strengthens and grows Christian character, especially as it relates to decision making.
 The process of decision making will also be studied from biblical and theological perspectives as they relate to issues of authority, community, resources, and methodologies.
 Special attention is given to the development of Christian character and decision making in crosscultural settings.
+Three Hours.

-ETHIC 5002 Ethics Reading Seminar I Intensive reading in the discipline of ethics.
-Two Hours.
+ETHIC 5002 Ethics Reading Seminar I

-ETHIC 5012 Ethics Reading Seminar II Intensive reading in the discipline of ethics.
-Two Hours.
+ETHIC 5012 Ethics Reading Seminar II